One for the ages: Storm gets crown jewel in classic WNBA semifinals victory over Phoenix

 For a moment it looked as though Seattle would meekly sputter out of contention.
 Phoenix scored 11 of the game’s first 13 points, 16 of the first 26 and led by as much as 11.
 It also had Brittney Griner scoring virtually whenever she wanted, unless the Storm’s double teams freed up teammates for wide-open layups.

 But this wasn’t going to be a suspense-free dismantling in which Taurasi improved to 14-0 in winner-take-all situations.
-It was going to a back-and-forth brouhaha that will have fans talking to each other about it for weeks…assuming they can still hear.
+It was going to be a back-and-forth brouhaha that will have fans talking to each other about it for weeks…assuming they can still hear.

 Who do you want to start with?
 Breanna Stewart.
 The recently-crowned WNBA MVP tallied 28 points and seven rebounds, but also helped slow down Griner in the second half while playing all 40 minutes.
 It was the most important game she’s played as a pro and, up until the last five minutes at least, was the best player on the court.